Hi, I'm Kirsten founder and Chief of Curious Creation at Doozy Pots!

 Hemp and oats may not be the most obvious heroes in ice cream, but I have seen they can create products just as delicious as the ones we’ve loved for centuries.
 We’re so accustomed to the sensory experiences we know, which sometimes involve ingredients produced in deleterious way.
 A majority of the average diet comes from 6 major crops that are increasingly grown in a way that degrades the surrounding environment, robbing the earth and our bodies of the biodiversity they need to truly flourish.

 Looking towards the future of food, we need all our ingenuity to address the challenges of a growing population and a changing climate.
 Through new and emerging ingredients and their use in a wide variety of products we are on the front lines of revolutionary food innovation that supports a positive effect on our climate, health, food security, and animal welfare.
-The world needs more STEM champions studying plants and food systems, optimizing ingredients and creating to produce foods that are good for you and good for the earth.
+The world needs more STEM champions studying plants and food systems, optimizing ingredients and creating foods that are good for us and good for the earth.

-In the Wonderlab we’re committed to finding ingredients that are grown in a way which is kind to the earth and make wonderful foods.
+In the Wonderlab we’re committed to finding ingredients that are grown in a way which is kind to the earth and make wonder-filled foods.
 Some of the best ingredients for the job aren’t familiar to us or associated with our usual staples – and that’s where the beauty of STEM kicks in, to deliver new ingredients in a way that is delicious, increases consumption and creates a market for environmentally positive crops.
 This, in turn, encourages farmers to grow them.

 Our promise to you?
 We’ll spend a big portion of every day thinking about the power and beauty of the science that feeds you.
 Will you join us?!